 Connecting with people in your network is a top priority because physical therapists are often part of teams all working together to help patients heal from injuries or other health problems.
 You work with their faxes, scanned forms, PDFs and data on a daily basis.

-Why handle them manually if your EHR can incorporate that data directly to patient files?
+Why handle them manually if your Physical Therapy Software can incorporate that data directly to patient files?

 This is important not only to make your life easier; It’s also about preventing human error.
 Every time you or a staff member enters information from a written form onto a computer database, you run the risk of having faulty information.